icebert04/icebert04.github.io/_posts/2017-11-11-my-purpose.md

 Did I really did my Purpose?
 I feel that there is something more.. something to share to the world.
 Each one of us has a Gift.
-God gave me a gift being good in Personal Relationships.
+God gave me a gift being good in **Personal Relationships**.
 Some say it's a little bit intrusive but for me it is my way of helping and enlighting people with problems and insecurities to live a more Happy Life.
 I may not be Perfect and still lack a lot of things but I am more than contented in life.
 I want others to feel the same way.

 That is why I created Friendillion...
 To gain more friends, To meet interesting inviduals and Learn from them, To maintain my Old friends, To add more adventures, and add more Spice in my life.
 Hopefully, this project will influence other people to live a Better Life by not closing their doors but rather open their gates to more friends, more blessings, more adventures and spice in their lives and help them be a more Happy Person.

-So in Conclusion, Friendillion is one my Big Purpose in Life.
+So in Conclusion, Friendillion is one of my Big Purpose in Life.
 To gain 1 million new friends and enjoy the true meaning of life along the way.
-I hope that as I embark this journey that you will joining me in my Friends Circle and together see our Real Purpose.
+I hope that as I embark this journey that you will be joining me in my Friends Circle and together we will discover our Real Purpose.

-Francis Isberto
+**Francis Isberto**

-Friendillion.com
+**Friendillion.com**